IanBrettell/PhD-thesis/docs/01-Introduction.md

 Narrow-sense heritability $h^2$ can therefore be estimated by doubling the difference between the correlation coefficients of MZ versus DZ twins.
 A 2015 meta-analysis of virtually all human twin studies that had been performed to that date included 2,748 twin studies assessing ~18,000 traits and ~14.5M twin pairs.
 The results showed that across all traits, $h^2$ is 0.488 and $c^2$ is 0.174 [@poldermanMetaanalysisHeritabilityHuman2015].
 Moreover, in 69% of studies $2r_{DZ} = r_{MZ}$ (implying that the shared environment $c^2$ is equivalent across both MZ and DZ twin pairs).
 This suggests that for most traits, shared environmental or non-additive genetic variation do not make a substantial contribution to phenotypic variation.

-However, that study found that several behavioural traits were inconsistent with this model.
+[COULD BE THE INTRO TO: THIS SIMPLE MODEL DOESN'T WORK] However, that study found that several behavioural traits were inconsistent with this model.
 These traits included conduct disorder, higher-level cognitive functions, mental and behavioural disorders due to the use of alcohol or tobacco, anxiety disorder, and weight maintenance.
 For these traits, either or both non-additive genetic influences or shared environmental influences are therefore needed to explain the observed patterns of twin correlations [@poldermanMetaanalysisHeritabilityHuman2015].^[@kongNatureNurtureEffects2018 also showed that parents' non-transmitted alleles can affect a child through their impacts on the parents and other relatives, a phenomenon the authors call "genetic nurture", comprising 29.9% of the transmitted polygenic score.]

 Beyond twin-studies, the advent of next-generation sequencing technologies has enabled the dense genotyping of large samples of individuals, leading to the development of new methods for analysing the genetic influences on human traits.
 The most widely used method is known as the Genome-Wide Association Analysis (**GWAS**).